 The crisis has increased fears of instability in a region where the Philippine central government is pursuing a new peace plan after decades of unrest.

 President Benigno Aquino III and other top Philippine officials are overseeing authorities’ response.

 The rebels have been holding scores of people hostage in Zamboanga City for the past week in a crisis that authorities estimate has left as many as 61 people dead and more than 150 wounded.

 Military officials say they have captured scores of rebels and handed them over to police.

-The unrest has also closed schools and businesses.
-Hundreds of houses have caught fire during the fighting.
+The unrest in Zamboanga has closed schools and businesses.
+Hundreds of houses of houses have caught fire during the fighting.
 Authorities have accused the rebels of deliberately starting the fires.

-The rebels are believed to be a faction of the Moro National Liberation Front, a separatist movement founded in 1971 by Nur Misuari with the aim of establishing an autonomous region for Muslims in the mainly Catholic Philippines.
+The rebels are a faction of the Moro National Liberation Front (MNLF), a separatist movement founded in 1971 by Nur Misuari with the aim of establishing an autonomous region for Muslims in the mainly Catholic Philippines.
 The MNLF signed a peace deal with the central government in Manila in 1996, but some of its members have broken away to continue a violent campaign.

 Last month, Misuari issued a “declaration of independence” for the Moro nation – referring to Mindanao’s indigenous Muslim population – after complaining that the MNLF had been left out of a recent wealth-sharing agreement with another insurgent group, the Moro Islamic Liberation Front, which has fought for decades to set up an independent Islamic state on resource-rich Mindanao.